The inspiration to paint healing art…

 - See life in a more positive way

-- Process my fears, feelings and doubts
+- Process my thoughts and feelings

 - Be kind and patient with myself